Barbering Schools in Massachusetts

 How to Become a Barber in Massachusetts

-• 1,000 education hours are required to become licensed.
+• 1,000 education hours or 1,000 apprenticeship hours are required to become licensed.

 • You must renew your license every 2 years.